Heinrich Klaasen: Domestic and T20 career

+In July 2023, Klaassen became the first person in Major League Cricket to score a century playing for the Seattle Orcas against MI New York scoring 110 runs from 44 balls.

+On 25th May 2025, Klaasen hit his 2nd IPL century, hitting 105* off 39 balls against KKR.
+He reached his century in only 37 balls, making it the joint 3rd fastest century in the history of the IPL, alongside Yusuf Pathan.

 International career

 In February 2017, Klaasen was named in South Africa's Test squad for their series against New Zealand, but did not play.

 In February 2018, Klaasen was added to South Africa's One Day International (ODI) squad for their series against India, replacing an injured Quinton de Kock.
 He made his ODI debut against India on 7 February 2018.
 He won his first international man of the match award in his second ODI, in the fourth ODI of the home series against India, with a match-winning 43 runs off 27 balls.

 In the same month, Klaasen was named in the South Africa Twenty20 International (T20I) squad, also for their series against India.
 He made his T20I debut for South Africa against India on 18 February 2018.
 On 21 February, Klaasen scored his maiden T20I fifty in the second T20I against India which South Africa won by 6 wickets, he was also awarded the man of the match for his 69 runs from 30 balls, which included 3 fours and 7 sixes.

 In February 2018, Klaasen was named in South Africa's Test squad for their series against Australia, but did not play.
 In August 2019, he was added to South Africa's Test squad for their series against India, replacing the injured Rudi Second.
 He made his Test debut for South Africa, against India, on 19 October 2019.
 On 29 February 2020, Klaasen scored his first century in an ODI match, making an unbeaten 123 against Australia.